Skip to main content

 Retrieval Precision quantifies how accurate your RAG pipeline is at finding the right documents.
 When a user asks a question, the retrieval system searches your knowledge base and returns a set of documents to feed into the language model as context.
 Precision measures what fraction of those retrieved documents were actually relevant.

 Product managers should understand that retrieval precision exists in tension with retrieval recall (finding all relevant documents).
+The BEIR benchmark provides standardized evaluation datasets for retrieval systems across diverse domains, giving product teams a baseline for comparison.
 Retrieving fewer documents improves precision but may miss important context.
 Retrieving more documents improves recall but dilutes the context with irrelevant content.
-The right balance depends on your use case --- high-stakes accuracy tasks favor precision, while research and exploration tasks favor recall.
+The right balance depends on your use case.
+High-stakes accuracy tasks favor precision, while research and exploration tasks favor recall.

 The Formula